Equivariant generalized cohomology via stacks: Lisse extension

-is invertible, where $U_\bullet$ is the \v{C}ech nerve of $p$, ``Tot'' denotes the totalization of a cosimplicial object. \end{lem} \begin{proof} Assume first that $S$ is a scheme, so that the terms of $U_\bullet$ are algebraic spaces.
-By assumption, there exists a scheme $S'$ and a $\tau$-cover $S' \twoheadrightarrow S$ over which $p$ admits a section.
-Since $F$ satisfies descent for the \v{C}ech nerve of $S'\twoheadrightarrow S$, we may replace $S$ by $S'$ and thereby assume that $p$ admits a section.
-This section (which is lci hence determines a morphism in $\Sch^?$) gives rise to a splitting of the augmented simplicial object $U_\bullet \to S$, so that the map \eqref{eq:rhyacolite} is invertible by \cite[Lem.~6.1.3.16]{LurieHTT}.
+is invertible, where $U_\bullet$ is the \v{C}ech nerve of $p$, ``Tot'' denotes the totalization of a cosimplicial object. \end{lem} \begin{proof} Assume first that $X=\sX$ is a scheme.
+By assumption, there exists a scheme $V$ and a $\tau$-cover $V \twoheadrightarrow X$ over which $p$ admits a section.
+Since $F$ satisfies descent for the \v{C}ech nerve of $V\twoheadrightarrow X$, we may replace $X$ by $V$ and thereby assume that $p$ admits a section.
+This section (which is lci, hence determines a morphism in $\Sch^?$) gives rise to a splitting of the augmented simplicial object $U_\bullet \to X$, so that the map \eqref{eq:rhyacolite} is invertible by \cite[Lem.~6.1.3.16]{LurieHTT}.

 Now we consider the general case.
-For every pair $(T,t)$ where $T \in \Sch$ and $t : T \to S$ is a morphism in ${}^\tau\Stk^?$, denote by $U_T \twoheadrightarrow T$ the base change of $p$ and by $U_{T,\bullet}$ its \v{C}ech nerve.
+For every pair $(T,t)$ where $T \in \Sch$ and $t : T \to \sX$ is a morphism in $\Stk^?$, denote by $U_T \twoheadrightarrow T$ the base change of $p$ and by $U_{T,\bullet}$ its \v{C}ech nerve.
 The canonical map

 is invertible by above.